mknauff2/service-framework/README.md

 # service-framework
-Provides a basic web service framework including a REST adapter, business process component, and resource access component
+Provides a basic web service framework including a REST adapter and a business process component.